Image enhancement

 If you have not done any image enhancement and the images are straight from your mobile phone or camera, we always recommend that you enable image enhancement.

-If you are using PNGs that you have created yourself and inserted into the software and that have transparency, we recommend that you always deactivate image enhancement, otherwise you may end up with unwanted changes to your PNG file.
+If you are using PNGs that you have created yourself and that have transparency, we recommend that you always deactivate image enhancement, otherwise you may end up with unwanted changes to your PNG file.